 Mr. Hodgson is president of Cinnamon Investments Limited, a private investment company with real estate and securities holdings.
 Since February 1993, he has served as chairman of the board and chief executive officer of Todd Shipyards Corporation.
 Prior to 1990, Mr. Hodgson was president of London Machinery Company Limited, London, Ontario, a manufacturer of truck bodies and equipment.
-He is a director and a member of the Examining Committee of M&T Bank, and a director of M&T Capital Corporation.
+He is a director and a member of the Examining Committee of M&T Bank, a member of the Examining Committee of M&T Bank, N.A., and a director of M&T Capital Corporation and M&T Venture Corporation.
 Mr. Hodgson is president of T-W Truck Equippers Inc., Buffalo, New York, and a director of Kissing Bridge Corp., Glenwood, New York, and Niagara Blower Co., Buffalo, New York.
 He is also a director of Todd Shipyards Corporation, First Carolina Investors, Inc., Scotts Hospitality Inc. and Exolon-ESK Company.